-To the Board of Directors of the Massachusetts Life Sciences Center
+Board of Directors Massachusetts Life Sciences Center

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities of the Massachusetts Life Sciences Center (the "Center"), a component unit of the Commonwealth of Massachusetts as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the Center's basic financial statements, and have issued our report thereon dated September 30, 2019.
-Our report contained a qualified opinion related to the Center not having recognized or disclosed any values associated with unexercised warrants as the financial effects of recognizing and disclosing such information are not reasonably estimable.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities of the Massachusetts Life Sciences Center (the Center), a component unit of the Commonwealth of Massachusetts as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the Center's basic financial statements, and have issued our report thereon dated September 24, 2020.
+Our report contained a qualified opinion related to the Center not having recognized or disclosed any values associated with unexercised warrants or conversion feature on associate loans as the financial effects of recognizing and disclosing such information are not reasonably estimable.